Amelia5p/Rock-Paper-Scissors/README.md

 ### First time visitor goals
 * As a first time user, I want to easily understand the purpose of the site and the game.
 * As a first time user, I want to be excited, intrigued and feel I am in a fun environment.
+* As a first time user, I want the game to function correctly.

 # Structure